xinyuem7/nyc_housing_prediction/README.md

 # NYC Housing Price Prediction
-A Supervised Machine Learning Project:
+A Supervised Machine Learning Project

 ## Overview
 As I was making plans to move to NYC, I was wondering the price of NYC's residential properties and how it would change with respect to locations, gross square feet, year built, and many other factors.